Saurabh2798/Automated-Exam-Evaluation/README.md

 # Automated-Exam-Evaluation
 An Optical Character Recognition and Natural Language Processing based automated exam evaluation system

-### Functionalities:
-- OCR
-- Check a question (one line answer)
-- Check a question (descriptive answer - In Progress)

 ### Usage

 1. Clone/Download the repository